jbellis/colbert-live/README.md

 - Efficient ColBERT search implementation
 - Support for live updates to the vector index
-- Abstraction layer for database backends, starting with [AstraDB](https://www.datastax.com/products/astra)
+- Abstraction layer for database backends, starting with [AstraDB](https://www.datastax.com/products/astra) and SQLite
 - State of the art ColBERT techniques including:
   - Answer.AI ColBERT model for higher relevance
   - Document embedding pooling for reduced storage requirements